I got a call from a lady yesterday looking for some organizing help.

 I had a different, but related thought about my own clothes as the woman was talking to me on the phone.
 I looked down at my outfit – two comfy layers of shirts and my trusty, black, pandemic sweatpants – and thought, I’ve got to get rid of these sweatpants!

 They are so ugly.
-I got them in 2020 because if a pandemic calls for anything, it calls for more comfy pants.
+I got them in 2020 because at that time I only had one pair of sweatpants.
+(I’m an organizer, remember.) and if a pandemic calls for anything, it calls for more comfy pants.

 So why do I still wear them?